Lawrance Bohm: Important verdicts

 In July 2012, Bohm obtained a verdict of $6,241,655 in Webb v.
-Ramos Oil, Co.
+Ramos Oil Co.
 (2012, Yolo County Superior Court).
-Plaintiff, a tanker truck driver for Ramos Oil was terminated from his employment for refusing to drive in a ferocious storm while intoxicated.
-Amid power outages and downed phone lines, Webb called dispatch twice worried about the severity of the weather and was told to continue driving.
-After his shift, Webb went to Bob's Bar in Elk Grove and began drinking.
-Ramos Oil called Webb multiple times, demanding that he return to work and continue driving, but Webb refused and was fired the next Monday.
+The plaintiff, a tanker truck driver for Ramos Oil, was terminated from his employment for refusing to drive in a storm while intoxicated.
+Despite his concerns, dispatch told to continue driving.
+Webb refused, and was fired the next Monday.

-In February 2012, Bohm obtained a verdict of $167,730,488.00 in Chopourian v.
-Catholic Healthcare West (2012, United States District Court, Eastern District of California).
+In February 2012, Bohm obtained a verdict of $167,730,488 in a case against Catholic Healthcare West (2012, United States District Court, Eastern District of California).
 At the time, this case was believed to be the largest single-plaintiff employment verdict in United States history, now surpassed by Bohm’s 2014 verdict in Juarez v.
 AutoZone.
-Plaintiff, Ani Chopourian, was terminated from her position as a surgical physician assistant in the cardiovascular surgery unit of Mercy General Hospital, a Sacramento hospital owned and operated by Catholic Healthcare West.
-During her employment, Chopourian was subjected to daily unwanted sexual advances, physical contact, and inappropriate and demeaning sexual comments.
-Chopourian was also denied meal and rest breaks required by California law.
-After Chopourian made several written and verbal complaints to hospital officials regarding these violations and inappropriate patient care, including surgical errors, she became the subject of unwarranted disciplinary actions in retaliation, culminating in her termination.
+The plaintiff, was terminated from her position as a surgical physician assistant in the cardiovascular surgery unit of Mercy General Hospital, a Sacramento hospital owned and operated by Catholic Healthcare West.
+During her employment, the plaintiff was subjected to daily unwanted sexual advances, physical contact, and inappropriate and demeaning sexual comments.
+She was also denied meal and rest breaks required by California law.
+After she made several written and verbal complaints to hospital officials regarding these violations and inappropriate patient care, including surgical errors, she became the subject of unwarranted disciplinary actions in retaliation, culminating in her termination.